 However, being free for use, and primarily an introductory tool, Google Analytics does not help you if you want to dive deeper into your video analytics and uncover some underlying patterns.
 For that, you need better insights into your data points.

-Google Analytics vs. Gumlet Insights
+Google Analytics vs. Gumlet Analytics

 This core difference between the reason for the existence of these two platforms is what sets them apart, too.
 And if you are someone who wants to get meaningful insights into your video consumption from your website or application, Gumlet comes with all the required features to get your job done.